 The end result is that you’ll be more prepared for your next goal-achievement journey.
 You’ll be more confident and will have more control over your path forward.

 Don’t worry just yet about how to do this.
-Not only will we cover that below, but I have 10 questions to ask yourself while conducting your review in the Successful Goal-Setting Worksheet (so be sure to grab this powerful Worksheet now):
+Not only will we cover that below, but the ACHIEVE Big Workbook includes 10 must-ask questions for when you’re conducting this year-end review.
+Download your free copy of the workbook here:

 Key #2: Setting Purpose-Based Goals (and Why This Matters So Much)

 If you want personal goals (for work and your personal life) that are more meaningful to you, then it’s important that your goals be values-based.
 And that means aligning them around your core values.

 Your core personal values give you meaning and purpose in life.
 They also guide your behavior (even if you’re unaware of it).
 They’re the lens through which you see the world and your place in the world.

 Values-based goals lead to more purpose.
 They keep you motivated to do the hard work, help you stay productive and create internal excitement.
 And working to achieve (and then achieving) personal goals that align with your core values leads to a more fulfilling and satisfying life.

 But that’s not the ONLY reason to set values-based goals because the effects of going after goals that don’t align with your core values are detrimental.

 What Happens When Goals Aren’t Connected To Your Values

 Have you ever realized half-way through achieving a goal that you don’t really want it after all?
 Or have you achieved a goal and wondered why you weren’t as happy as you thought you’d be upon achieving it?
 That’s much more likely to occur with goals that aren’t values-based.